vynnydev/tf-aks-azure-devops/README.md

 </p>

-#### Terraform with AKS, Container Registry & Azure DevOps Pipeline.
+#### Application build in Python with Clean Architecture, Terraform with AKS, Container Registry & Azure DevOps Pipeline on cloud.